 What do you remember about the last conference or training event you attended.
 The food?
 The conversation?
 The entertainment?
 What about the content? • What did you learn? • How much of that material did you retain? • How are you applying it now?
 Good Course - Zero Retention I’ve been to countless sessions over the years that were wonderful.
 They were chocked full of great information and ideas.
 I left thinking; “Wow!
 I can’t wait to put this into practice.”
-I got back to the office the next day and dealt with the piles of emails that amassed while I was away.
-Then I moved onto the mini-emergencies that erupted over the few days I was absent.
+The next day, I got back to the office and dealt with the piles of emails that amassed while I was away.
 Finally, I attended to the day-to-day challenges of leading a team.
 The stack of notes I took from the training sat on the side of my desk.

 The bottom line, is that learning communities enhance your learning.
 Here are 3 benefits of joining a Learning Community